The Complete Guide to Home Golf Nets: Options for Every Budget

 The SPG-7 has an automatic ball retrieval system, which returns your shot to your feet without hitting the floor.
 Additionally, they’ve used quality materials on the net, so you can expect it to last much longer than the budget options mentioned earlier.
 Besides the ease of use, the Spg-7 net also features side netting to catch errant golf balls and a top net that overhangs to capture even high wedge shots.

-There are a couple of potential downsides.
-Some golfers think the noise from impact on the target shield can be a little loud.
-Also, at less than 20 lbs, a strong gust of wind could send the net flying, which doesn’t make it a permanent outdoor use option.
+Some golfers think the noise from impact on the target shield can be a little loud, but in our testing, it didn’t bother me all that much.
+Also, a strong gust of wind could send the net flying, which doesn’t make it a permanent outdoor use option.
+Other than that, it’s hard to find many faults with the SPG-7.

-Overall, if you can get your hands on one, the Spornia SPG-7 is a great option for indoor or outdoor use.
+Overall, the Spornia SPG-7 is a great option for indoor or outdoor use and probably our #1 all-around pick.

 - Unique design for ultimate ease of setup and portability